Akaban/www/content/consulting.md

 This means that I'm able to talk directly with the stakeholders working directly on business problematics, come up with a pragmatic solution and solve it along with the business stake holders.
 I am open-minded and like to think out of the box, I am 100% independant on any development/technological task I could be given.

-My goal: taking your company to the next level, if you're not sure whether I could help you or not then schedule a call with me.
+My goal: taking your company to the next level, if you're not sure whether I could help you or not then feel free to [schedule a call with me](https://calendly.com/bryce-tichit).
 I'm eager to listen to your problems.

 I am specialized in e-commerce, Software Engineering, and am a Data Expert.